Razor5573/OOP_TRITSET/lib/googletest-main/googletest-main/docs/faq.md

     to call a method that will be overridden in a derived class, you have to use `SetUp()/TearDown()`.
 *   In the body of a constructor (or destructor), it's not possible to use the `ASSERT_xx` macros.
-Therefore, if the set-up operation could cause a fatal test failure that should prevent the test from running, it's necessary to use `abort` and abort the whole test executable, or to use `SetUp()` instead of a constructor.
+Therefore, if the set_-up operation could cause a fatal test failure that should prevent the test from running, it's necessary to use `abort` and abort the whole test executable, or to use `SetUp()` instead of a constructor.